Portland State University

-Portland State University (PSU) is a public research university in Portland, Oregon.
+Portland State University (PSU) is a public research university in Portland, Oregon, United States.
 It was founded in 1946 as a post-secondary educational institution for World War II veterans.
-It evolved into a four-year college over the following two decades and was granted university status in 1969.
-It is one of two public universities in Oregon that are located in a large city.
+It evolved into a four-year college over the next 20 years and was granted university status in 1969.
+It is one of two public universities in Oregon that are in a large city.
 It is governed by a board of trustees.
 PSU is classified among "R2: Doctoral Universities – High research activity".

-Portland State is composed of seven constituent colleges, offering undergraduate degrees in one hundred twenty-three fields, and postgraduate degrees in one hundred seventeen fields.
-Schools at Portland State include the School of Business Administration, College of Education, School of Social Work, College of Urban and Public Affairs, College of the Arts, Maseeh College of Engineering and Computer Science, and the College of Liberal Arts and Sciences.
-The athletic teams are known as the Portland State Vikings with school colors of green and white.
-Teams compete at the NCAA Division I Level, primarily in the Big Sky Conference.
+Portland State comprises seven constituent colleges, offering undergraduate degrees in 123 fields and postgraduate degrees in 117 fields.
+As of 2023, the university had a total enrollment of approximately 21,000 students.
+Its athletic teams are known as the Portland State Vikings, with school colors of green and white.
+They compete at the NCAA Division I level, primarily in the Big Sky Conference.

 History

 1946–1964: Establishment

 Portland State University was established as the Vanport Extension Center in June 1946, founded by Stephen Edward Epler, a native of Iowa.
 Epler graduated from Cotner College in Lincoln, Nebraska, and later Columbia University in New York City, before joining the army to fight in World War II.
 After returning to the United States after serving, Epler became a veterans' counselor in Oregon's General Extension Division in Portland.
 The Vanport Extension Center was conceived by Epler in order to satisfy the demand for higher education in Portland for returning World War II veterans, taking advantage of the G.I.
 Bill.
-The G.I.
-Bill was passed in 1944 to provide college, high school or vocational education for returning World War II veterans, as well as one year of unemployment compensation.

 The first classes were held in the Vanport Junior High School and given its location in the Columbia River floodplain was promptly given the colloquial title, "The U by the Slough."
 This first summer session had 221 students, and tuition and fees were $50.
 Over 1,410 students registered for the 1946 fall term, which was delayed until October 7, 1946, due to a lack of space.
 Since the population in Vanport was decreasing after World War II, the extension center was able to use buildings created for other purposes: two childcare centers, a recreation building with three classrooms, and a shopping center, which required substantial modification to house a library, offices, and six classrooms.
 In addition to Vanport Junior High School, Lincoln and Jefferson high schools were used after school hours, as well as the University of Oregon's dental and medical schools, located in Portland.